Skip to content

 "Experiment": MCPConfig(

-allow_create=False, # Disable create tool for this model
+allow_create=False, # Disable upsert tool for this model

 ),